SomeWeekendReading/someweekendreading.github.io/quotes.md

   to what they _do_."
 - "When you're in a hurry, all data are short-term."
 - "I probably won't follow your orders, but I may follow your example."
+- "Every nonfatal mistake is an opportunity to learn better.
+(Maybe even the fatal ones too, but in a theology-dependent way.)"